jeaye/blog.jeaye.com/_drafts/2016-10-31-weechat-logs.md

 #### Choosing what you log
-After inspecting the documentation for weechat's logger plugin, `/help logger`, I saw that the default logging level for each channel is `9`.
+After inspecting the documentation for weechat's logger plugin, `/help logger`, I saw that the default logging level for each channel was `9`.
 Here's a breakdown of the levels, from the documentation:

 ```text